Principle 5 of the United Nations Guiding Principles calls for businesses to uphold the effective abolition of child labour.

 What can companies do?

-1. Raise awareness Raising awareness amongst employers, managers and group leaders on what constitutes child labour, for example is it hindering the child’s education, could it be harmful to their mental or physical well-being, is the work for long hours or even over night?
-Understanding this means that players throughout the supply chain can identify the risk of child labour, and whether or not something needs to be done to address this.
+1. Raise awareness all along the supply chain Raising awareness amongst employers, managers and group leaders on what constitutes child labour, for example: is the work hindering the child’s education, could it be harmful to their mental or physical well-being, is the work for long hours or even over night?
+Understanding this means that players throughout the supply chain can identify the risk of child labour, and take appropriate action when necessary.

-2. Take action and refer If child labour is identified at any level of the supply chain, immediate action needs to be taken to remove the child from child labour, and the child and their family needs to be supported with alternative options.
-This could be by making sure the child is attending school regularly, that the parents have alternative ways of making a living, and that young people above the minimum working age have access to decent work opportunities.
+2. Take action to refer and support children and families If child labour is identified at any level of the supply chain, immediate action needs to be taken to remove the child from child labour, and the child and their family needs to be supported with alternative options.
+This could be by making sure the child is attending school regularly, that wages take into account the needs of workers and families, and that young people above the minimum working age have access to skills training and decent work opportunities.

 Working with other industries, civil society and the Government to coordinate action to tackle child labour avoids duplication of work, prevents chidren from falling back into child labour, and means that interventions can reach many more children bringing long-lasting change for families.